MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

 ## Proposed Solution

-The Acquisition Info API introduces the `navigator.acquisitionInfoProvider` attribute which allows developers to access a promise method that can return acquisition information for Store-installed web apps.
+The Acquisition Info API introduces the `navigator.acquisitionInfoProvider` attribute which allows developers to access a promise method that can return acquisition information for installed web apps.
 The API will be `undefined` when run as a normal tab in the browser (which explicity excludes support for the [`browser` display mode][display mode]).
 To obtain a valid value, the site needs to run as an installed web app.
 Browser extensions are not eligible to call this API.